formtify-tuan/reftf-NLWeb/docs/nlweb-hello-world.md

 Getting your NLWeb Server up and running locally.

-This will get you up and running, using a local vector database and RSS feeds we have provided some links to below.
-You can replace this later with your own database.
+This will get you up and running using a local vector database.
+You can load RSS feeds, legal documents or any corporate docs to test the search pipeline.

 ## Prerequisites